youwen5/web/routes/writing/+doing-web-development-in-typst.typ

 source file.
 The Typst source code for each page can emit metadata, similar to how #smallcaps[yaml] frontmatter works in Markdown.
 I implemented it so the syntax for setting metadata on a web page is really similar to setting up a typical Typst document template.
-For example, here’s the metadata for this
+For example, here's the metadata for this
 page:

 ```typst